-You are blessed to have good endurance of tension to sustain multitasking and even enjoy it.
-Does it ever happen to you that you wish you could relax, slow down and do nothing?
+And at a personal level, does it happen to you that you wish you could relax more, slow down or do nothing?
 Does your body, your mind or perhaps your soul call for a break, less stress?
-What message may be there for you, waiting to be heard?
+What message may be there for you, waiting to be heard and acted upon?

-Food for thought!
+A lot of food for thought!